Are you ready to write series fiction?

 And can I “loose” my character because he is simply getting old and is this ending the series?

-Sandra Fikes
+17. Sandra Fikes Avatar

 Lots of great questions here, a lot of which I have as well, particularly Rinna’s question about stand alone books in a series.
 I want to make a sci fi series of novellas that span the course of a “season”; as if it were a TV series.
 My intent is to follow a single character and those around him through the series, which brings up a lot of issues that I have never quite managed to figure out the answers to on my own.
 (Already planning on how to save up for this course 😉 ) … so, my questions (apologies if I repeat what others asked.)